14 Top-Rated Attractions & Things to Do in Greenwich, CT

 A great spot to bring kids, the museum is home to a science wing, which features permanent exhibits such as, Every Object Tells a Story, The Earth's Minerals, and Life Between the Tides.
 With the help of interesting exhibits and life-size dioramas, these intriguing displays educate visitors about the earth's environmental history and present-day worries both globally and here at the Connecticut coast.

-The museum is undergoing a massive expansion project, which means some of it is currently closed until February 2020.
-Other sections will also be closed at various times, so it's best to check their website before visiting.
+The museum is undergoing a massive expansion project, which means some sections will be closed at various times, so it's best to check their website before visiting.

-By the Spring of 2022, the new, double-sized museum will reopen in its entirety, featuring a new café, lecture hall, community spaces, and other incredible offerings.
+By late 2022, the new, double-sized museum will reopen in its entirety, featuring a new café, lecture hall, community spaces, and other incredible offerings.
 It's due to include a new and expanded science gallery presenting new ways to look at objects (i.e. via x-ray).

 Insider's tip: To make up for the temporary lack of gallery space, the museum is boosting its programs, so be sure to check out what's on.